 That seems like a lot of team members.
 Why so many?

 Kilimanjaro porters are responsible for carrying all gear, tents, cooking supplies and water.
 Cheaper trekking companies for Kilimanjaro use fewer support staff to lower their costs.
 However, this comes at the price of overworked or overloaded staff.
 Every single porter and guide is an essential part of the team.
-They all work hard to make your Kilimanjaro trip is safe and enjoyable.
+They all work hard to make sure your Kilimanjaro trip is enjoyable, and above all safe.

 Can I climb Kilimanjaro without guides and porters?